osohq/oso/docs/content/python/new-roles/getting-started.md

 authorization (like role assignment) is stored in the same database as the rest of your application data.

-First, we'll cover some of the basics of integrating Oso into our application.
+First, we'll cover some of the basics of integrating Oso into your application.

 The `Oso` class is the entrypoint to using Oso in our application.
 We